ThisIsTian/CMSC636/hw1/README.md

 3. **P3: FA distribution might be more interesting**.
 One research has pointed out that [FA distribution might serve as additional measures to help monitor desease progression for patients][2].
 I believe there is a need to visualize the distribution of FA.

 To solve these problems, the design and implementation is arranged as bellow based on the course requirement that two tools should have two visualization:
  * _**P0**_ and _**P1**_ are implemented by **D3**.
-In this visualization task, I explore to encode FA as `luminance`,`saturation`,`shape`, and `radius of circle` to implement the task _**P0**_ and _**P1**_.
+In this visualization task, I explore to encode FA as `luminance`, `saturation`, `shape`, and `radius of circle` to implement the task _**P0**_ and _**P1**_.
  * _**P2**_ and _**P3**_ are implemented by **Matlab**.

 #Visualization with D3

 **Basic Design**.
-The interested areas (`value > 0`) are in high spatial frequencies from the `texture` perspective.
+No matter which area, the interested parts (`value > 0`) are in high spatial frequencies from the `texture` perspective.
 So I encode the `FA value` using `Luminance`, which is suitable for visualizing image in high spatial frequency based on \[[3]\].
 By utilizing `luminance`, we can differentiate structures from the background.
 Another observation is that the interesting areas are formed by connected values in stripes/lines while consecutive values are very similar.
 If we only use `luminance`, it's difficult to capture those variance within those lines.
 To capture this subtle difference within lines, we can utilize `saturation varying color`, which is very suitable for human eye to capture this subtle changes (low spatial frequency).

 ## High density area
 In this scenario, the interesting areas are high density areas, we need to differentiate them from background and low density areas.
-Based on the basic design, the basic encoding is to encode high FA value to high Luminance `H=(0,0,1)` while the low FA value to low Luminance `L=(0,0,0)`.
+Based on the basic design, the basic encoding is to encode high FA value to high Luminance `H=hsl(0,0,1)` while the low FA value to low Luminance `L=hsl(0,0,0)`.
 The result is illustrated in **Figure 1(a)**.
 To differentiate the subtle difference within lines, we increase the `saturation` component when FA increases so that higher FA are more apparent.
 We achieve this as follows:
  ```
  H'=H+(0,1,0)=(0,1,1)
  L'=L+(0,0,0)=(0,0,0)